huggingface/diffusers/docs/source/en/optimization/memory.md

 </Tip>

-[Sequential CPU offloading](#cpu-offloading) preserves a lot of memory but it makes inference slower, because submodules are moved to GPU as needed, and they're immediately returned to the CPU when a new module runs.
+[Sequential CPU offloading](#cpu-offloading) preserves a lot of memory but it makes inference slower because submodules are moved to GPU as needed, and they're immediately returned to the CPU when a new module runs.

 Full-model offloading is an alternative that moves whole models to the GPU, instead of handling each model's constituent *submodules*.
 There is a negligible impact on inference time (compared with moving the pipeline to `cuda`), and it still provides some memory savings.